-The RGGI cap is equal to the total number of CO2 allowances issued by RGGI States in a given year.
+The RGGI CO2 cap represents a regional budget for CO2 emissions from the power sector.
 A CO2 allowance represents a limited authorization to emit one short ton of CO2 from a regulated source, as issued by a participating state.

 Following a comprehensive 2012 Program Review, the nine RGGI states implemented a new 2014 RGGI cap of 91 million short tons.
 The RGGI cap then declines 2.5 percent each year from 2015 to 2020.